How Does Future Focus & Sustainability Propel Hawthorne?

 As A Green, I Purpose..

-- A Bold "Five Corners Project" for us all.
+• A Bold "Five Corners Project" for us all.
 Ward 3 and Hawthorne has fought against other projects purposed for this site.
 My vision is to work with the county and state to buy back this property.
 Nobody wants any sort of business here in the residential area and parking is lacking at the end of the park.
 We can utilize it for parking for Goffle Brook Park, repurpose the gas station structure as a Welcome or Visitors Center for the county to share.
 The gas canopy can be repurposed with solar panels which can power the property and be used as a sustaining charging station for visitors electric cars.
 It would only be utilized during the day and be closed when night falls.
 This is a project that needs a young environmentalist to fight for on behalf of the community.
+This idea has been purposed the last few election cycles.
+It holds merit to pursue and is very popular amongst those residing in Ward 3.
+Plus the county is actually aware that they need to address parking issues at the north end of the park.
+Let's get the property owner, the County Commissioners and even Assembly Candidates together to negotiate and make this a reality!

-- A vision to expand the current community garden and work with the Board of Education to install a Greenhouse and garden at the high school.
+• A vision to expand the current community garden and work with the Board of Education to install a Greenhouse and garden at the high school.
 We are seeing the demand for more of these spaces.
-Residents would have an easier chance at sponsoring a bed and the educational opportunity for our high school students would be amazing!
+Residents would have an easier accessibility if we can also install garden beds down at 8 Acre Wood.
+Our schools could tap in new educational opportunities for our middle and high school students would be amazing!
 There are many schools across New Jersey installing these by utilizing various grants to handle these projects.
 If we can get the schools to register in the Sustainable Jersey Schools program this would definitely be a well received project.